deadlykam/CodeOptPro_Godot/README.md

 Now add 10 _Node3D_ objects as children for the _Pool_ Node.
 Name all of them as Obj1, Obj2, Obj3...
 Obj10 etc. Now run the auto setup process manually.
 You will notice that the _P Objects_ array will be populated with Node3Ds children from the _Pool Object Holder_.
 Also you will notice that the _Pool Object Holder_ will be set as the _Pool_ Node because by default if a _Pool Object Holder_ is NOT provided then the Node that the script is attached to will be stored as the _Pool Object Holder_.

 Ok, now we need to create the pool object receiver script.
-It is very simple the best way to create a new pool object receiver script is to create a new script and then using _COP_pool_receiver_object_template_ template, under the Node, to create a new pool object receiver.
+It is very simple.
+The best way to create a new pool object receiver script is to create a new script and then using _COP_pool_receiver_object_template_ template, under the Node, to create a new pool object receiver.
 If you haven't already then you should copy the _script_templates_ folder to the root folder to get the script templates from the CodeOptPro.
 Another way to make a script into a _pool receiver object_ is to add an export variable called _var pool_manager: COP_PoolHelper_ and two more methods to the script called _void _receive_pool_object(object)_ and _bool _is_pool_receiver()_ and then finally making the script a @tool script.
 Below is an example of a pool receiver object script.
 ```
 @tool
 extends Node